 d = distance between transmitter and receiver [km].

-wall penetration

-[editor’s note: Perhaps just include below in indoor and indoor-outdoor.]

 ITU-R Report M.2135

 [editor’s note: add information on LOS per site restriction]

 The propagation models in ITU-R Report M.2135 [7] are based on the work in Winner II (Wireless World Initiative New Radio phase II), and are valid for the frequency range 2 – 6 GHz.